kierenevans/kubernetes-experiments/nginx-ingress/rollout-steps.md

 ## Set up a wildcard DNS entry

-The wildcard DNS should point to the service exposed for the ingress controller:
+The wildcard DNS should point to the ingress exposed for the ingress controller:

 ```
-$ kubectl --namespace=continuouspipe-system get service -o yaml
+$ kubectl --namespace=continuouspipe-system get ingress -o yaml
 [...]
   status:
     loadBalancer: